Zwapgrid/zwapgrid-developer-test/README.md

 ### What are we looking for?

+- Your approach to the test
 - An understanding of how REST APIs work, using:
   - Code that is simple to read and understand
   - Code that will work reliably
+- How you could improve your solution, given more time

+### How long should it take?

+- You can take as long as you need

 ### Useful Documentation